About

 The results of my programmatic data work, all done in Python (with occasional Javascript execution as needed for interaction), has been featured in Travel & Leisure, Business Insider, AskMen, and CNBC.

 I’ve written bots that live in Twitter, GroupMe, and elsewhere.
 I’ve published two Chrome extensions (URList and wikiPic).
-My website Quizzly.co was a finalist for Joyent’s Node and Docker Innovation Award in 2016.
+My website Quizzly.co was a finalist for Joyent’s Node and Docker Innovation Award.

 Places I go on the Internet